- Give Us Paws is committed to training methods based on positive reinforcement and supported by behavioral science.

-- Provide "cover" for the handler during episodes of anxiety or depression
+- Providing "cover" for the handler during episodes of anxiety or depression

-- Nudge handler out of bed in the morning
+- Nudging handler out of bed in the morning

 - And many others...

-The cost to train a Service Dog in our program is $5,000.00, but we do everything that we can to provide training services free of charge for our disabled veterans.
-For civilians, if financial eligibility requrements as outlined below are met, this amount can be subsidized in part or whole according to your family's combined countable yearly income, if funds are available.
-Please see our eligibility and sliding scale pricing to see if you qualify for subsidized services.
-Give Us Paws utilizes only positive reinforcement to train its dogs.
+The cost for a disabled handler to train their own Service Dog in our program is $3,000.00-$4,500.00, but we do everything we can to provide training services free of charge for our disabled veterans.
+For civilians, if financial eligibility requirements are met, this amount can be subsidized in part or whole according to your family's combined countable yearly income, if funds are available.
+Please see our eligibility and pricing to see if you qualify for subsidized services.

 Service Dog Definition